jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Charts.md

 The option to calculate Pluto twice stems from an observation early in this experiment—when little data was available—that it improved the total scores.
 Nowadays, this is a rarely used option, but you can still experiment with it.

+There are two versions of the Enneagram theory.
+The first dates from 2010, and this version was improved in 2012.
+The improved version is selected by default with the checkbox **Updated version**.
+If you uncheck this box, you will get the results according to the older 2010 version.

 Any change automatically triggers a recalculation.